Dealing with DMS

 But (and this is key) we don't end there: in the presence of oxygen, DMS converts to DMSO.
 During the growth phase, oxygen is pumped into the steeping water so the barley doesn't suffocate and stop germinating.
 Longer growing time means more uptake of oxygen which means more DMSO.
 Ale malt grows longer, so it has more DMSO.

 DMSO is a different molecule than DMS and is not as volatile.
 It will however, be converted by yeast into DMS.
 That's a problem if you assume that ale malts can't have a DMS issue.
 It's also a problem because the DMS will be produced after the boil and you then have to rely on a vigorous fermentation to blow it away.
 If your yeast does not have a sufficient pitch rate, it's unhealthy or it's been reused too many times.
-Lower initial starting temperatures will also affect the vigor of the initial fermentation and although multiple studies have been done linking initial pitch temperature to DMS levels, they tends to be largely ignored in homebrew circles because most DMS issues comes from an insufficient boil.
+Lower initial starting temperatures will also affect the vigor of the initial fermentation and although multiple studies have been done linking initial pitch temperature to DMS levels, they tends to be largely ignored in homebrew circles because they're told DMS issues come only from an insufficient boil.

 DMS will also form from lysating yeast cells, though other problems tend to occur along with this and most home brewers already know not to let their beer sit on the trub too long.